stdevPavelmc/mailad/Features.md

 ## Daily mail traffic summary

-The account configured as the mail system administrator _(or the ones associated to the SYSADMINS group, if specified)_ will receive a daily summary of the mail traffic of the previous day.
+The account configured as the mail system administrator _(or the ones associated to the SYSADMINS group, if specified)_ will receive a (daily) mail traffic summary of the previous day.
 The resume is built with the pflogsumm tool.

 [Return to index](Features.md#mailad-features-explained)